 - Loss of appetite

-A blood test that determines the red blood cell sedimentation rate (erythrocyte sedimentation rate or ESR) may also be performed.
-A raised ESR indicates inflammation in the body and it may be considerably raised when giant cell arteritis is present.
-This test can also be performed to help monitor the progression of the disorder.
+Blood tests that identify inflammation in the body or unusual levels of a specific protein may indicate giant cell arteritis is present.
+The inflammation test can also be performed to help monitor the progression of the disorder.

 High doses of corticosteroid medications are usually required until symptoms improve.
-After this initial period, the dosage is usually gradually decreased to the lowest dose at which symptoms are controlled.
-Treatment continues until the condition has completely resolved – in some patients this is as long as two to five years.
-Sometimes a low dose treatment is required indefinitely.
+After this initial period, the dosage is usually gradually reduced to the lowest dose at which symptoms are controlled.
+Treatment continues until the condition has completely resolved — in some patients this is as long as two to five years.
+Sometimes a low-dose treatment is required indefinitely.

-The symptoms of giant cell arteritis recur in approximately 30% of cases.
-In these cases high dose corticosteroid treatment will be resumed and medications to suppress the immune system may be prescribed.
+The symptoms of giant cell arteritis can recur or "flare".
+In these cases, high-dose corticosteroid treatment will be resumed and immune system-suppressing medications such as methotrexate may be prescribed.